wy-luke/label-push/README.md

 ## Usage

-You have several ways to use "Tag Push":
+You have several ways to use **Tag Push**:

 1. Open the Command Palette (Ctrl+Shift+P / ⌘+Shift+P) and type `Tag Push`.
 2. Click "Tag Push" in the status bar.
-3. Click the "Tag Push" icon in the Source Control view.
+3. Click the "Tag Push" icon in the Source Control view, as shown below:

    ![Souce Control View Navigation Menu](https://raw.githubusercontent.com/wy-luke/tag-push/main/resources/menu-navigation.png)